-After shipping Watch_Dogs I joined Far Cry 4 to aid the team in creating level and mission content.
-Being a huge fan of Far Cry 3 and Blood Dragon, I was delighted to join the team and apply my open world expertise to this rich franchise.
+After shipping Watch_Dogs I joined the Far Cry team to aid the team in creating level and mission content for Far Cry 4.
+Being a huge fan of Far Cry 3 and (especially) Blood Dragon, I was delighted to join the team and apply my open world expertise to this rich franchise.
 This was also my chance to return to my roots in first person level design.

 Released in 2014

 Ubisoft Montreal | Level Designer | ~4 months